 Thus, we ensure approximately independent samples by waiting for $r$ data points between each $N$ data points long cost sample (\cf \abvFig\ref{fig:triggerinterval}).
 The horizon of the last cost-sample ends at the current time step, which allows the trigger to take the most recent data into account.
 Therefore, we obtain the summation set

 for the sample average in \eqref{eq:hoeffding:trigger}, which by construction has cardinality $\hoeffdingL$.
 Considering the definition of the cost \eqref{eq:cost}, the indices in $\mathfrak{\hoeffdingL}(k)$ mark the end of each red interval in \abvFig\ref{fig:triggerinterval}.
-In total the trigger needs the last ${\hoeffdingL}(N+r)-r$ states as data, of which it only uses ${\hoeffdingL}N$ for approximating the mean.
+In total, the trigger needs the last ${\hoeffdingL}(N+r)-r$ states as data, of which it only uses ${\hoeffdingL}N$ for approximating the mean.

 Strictly speaking, approximate independence still does not allow us to apply Hoeffding (\abvThm\ref{thm:hoeffding:inequality}).
-Therefore for the time being, we assume the approximation is exact and then, apply Hoeffding to obtain the thresholds.
-The later introduced Chernoff trigger (\abvSec\ref{sec:chernoff}) solves this issue in an elegant and clean way, however, cannot be applied here. \begin{thm}[Hoeffding Trigger] Let Assumptions~\ref{asm:stability} and \ref{asm:convergence} hold, assume the conditions of Lemma~\ref{lem:hoeffding:bound} are satisfied, and the samples $J_N(k-(N+r)i), i=0, \dotsc, \hoeffdingL-1$ are mutually independent.
+Therefore, for the time being, we assume the approximation is exact and then apply Hoeffding to obtain the thresholds.
+The previously introduced Chernoff trigger (\abvSec\ref{sec:chernoff}) solved this issue in an elegant and clean way by incorporating the correlations directly into the trigger via the MGF.

+\begin{thm}[Hoeffding Trigger] Let Assumptions~\ref{asm:stability} and \ref{asm:convergence} hold, assume the conditions of Lemma~\ref{lem:hoeffding:bound} are satisfied, and the samples $J_N(k-(N+r)i), i=0, \dotsc, \hoeffdingL-1$ are mutually independent.
 Further, let $\eta$ denote the desired confidence level and $\kappa$ is chosen as